 When a person calls 999 or 112 regarding a serious medical emergency, if an ICRR Volunteer Doctor is available in the area, they respond to provide medical care to those in need.
-ICRR works with, and in support of the frontline emergency services.
+ICRR works alongside, and in support of the frontline emergency services.

 Rapid Response Vehicle Locations

 The RRV’s are fully equipped to assist the volunteer doctor behind the wheel to make life saving medical interventions for serious life-threatening incidents at the roadside, these RRV’s are also tasked through the NAS NEOC 99/112 call taking facility.
-Our RRV’s are equipped with four-wheel drive and will be stationed in Clare, Dublin, Meath, Kilkenny/Waterford, Laois/Offaly, Mayo, Roscommon and Kerry.
+Our RRV’s are equipped with four-wheel drive and will be stationed in Clare, Dublin, Donegal, Meath, Kilkenny/Waterford, Laois/Offaly, Mayo, Roscommon and Kerry.